jharwell/libra/docs/index.rst

 unaffected.

-LIBRA is a good fit if you use CMake but want less boilerplate, maintain multiple C++ projects, or want consistent CI workflows across repositories.
+LIBRA is a good fit if you use CMake but want less boilerplate, maintain multiple C/C++ projects, or want consistent CI workflows across repositories.
 It may not be a good fit if you want a completely new build system (see Bazel or Meson), need full control over every CMake detail, or your project is very small.